First recorded (as “Lonesome Fiddle Blues”) by The Nitty Gritty Dirt Band (1972).

 Also recorded by Old and in the The Way (recorded 1973, released 1975), Vassar Clements (1975).

-From the wiki: “‘The Devil Went Down to Georgia’ was written by the Charlie Daniels Band, and was based on a song Bluegrass fiddler Vassar Clements originally wrote, an octave lower, titled ‘Lonesome Fiddle Blues’ that Clements first recorded in 1972 with The Nitty Gritty Dirt Band for the album Will The Circle Be Unbroken.
+From the wiki: “‘The Devil Went Down to Georgia’ was written by the Charlie Daniels Band but was based on a song bluegrass fiddler Vassar Clements originally wrote, an octave lower, titled ‘Lonesome Fiddle Blues’ that he first recorded in 1972 with The Nitty Gritty Dirt Band for the album Will The Circle Be Unbroken.

 Written and first recorded by King Radio (1937).

 Hit version by Robert Palmer (US #63 1976).

 Also recorded by Harry Belfonte (1956), Robert Mitchum (1957), The Carpenters (1977).